Bright Health Precinct | Alpine Health

 If you have questions about the proposed Bright Health Precinct Redevelopment please direct your enquiries to the office of the CEO at [email protected] or 03 5751 9344.

-Based on the previous studies, the existing demand at Hawthorn Village and the fact that Myrtleford has over 100 aged care beds, along with the shifting pattern of demand in the sector and the operational considerations of a high care facility, a new aged care development comprised of 35-49 beds has been decided on to meet the residential aged care needs of Bright for the next 20 years in an affordable and timely way.
+Based on the previous studies, the demand for high-care services at other Alpine Health facilities, the shifting pattern of demand in the sector and the operational considerations of a high-care facility, a new aged care development comprising 35-49 beds would meet the residential aged care needs of Bright for the next 20 years.

 What were Alpine Health’s objectives?

-The objectives for this work were to meet the future residential aged care needs of Bright and its surrounds for the next 20 years, and to do so in an affordable and timely way.
-The project was also to consider and assess the needs of the Bright hospital to bring it up to contemporary standards.
+To meet the future residential aged care needs of Bright and its surrounds for the next 20 years, and to do so in an affordable and timely way.
+To bring the Bright hospital up to contemporary standards.

 What work has been undertaken so far?